PEAK TRUMP, IMPENDING CRISES, ESSENTIAL INFO & ACTION

 We also know that whatever comes next won't be MAGA.
 Not by a long shot.

-Indeed, once upon a time the prospect of $40 trillion of public debt a decade hence was literally unfathomable.
+Indeed, once upon a time the prospect of $40 trillion of public debt—even a decade down the road--- was literally unfathomable.

 In fact, in one of our favorite remembrances from our White House days, we recall telling President Reagan in the photo below that America was on the verge of having a $1 trillion national debt.
 That was in January 1981, and at the time crossing the $1 trillion mark was almost a nightmarish prospect.